 Modify the last paragraph on page 75, starting line 44 as follows

-When a recipient receives a BlockAckReq with the GCR Group Address subfield equal to a GCR group address, the recipient shall transmit a BlockAck frame at a delay of SIFS after the BlockAckReq.
+When a recipient receives a BlockAckReq with the GCR Group Address subfield equal to a GCR group address and the Coded bit in the BAR Control field is set, the recipient shall transmit an Ack frame at a delay of SIFS after the BlockAckReq.
+The Ack acknowledges the STA’s reception count as specified in the Coded Condition integer of the BAR Control field of the block of group addressed frames requested by the BlockAckReq frame.
+When a recipient receives a BlockAckReq with the GCR Group Address subfield equal to a GCR group address and the Coded bit in the BAR Control field is not set the recipient shall transmit a BlockAck frame at a delay of SIFS after the BlockAckReq.
 The BlockAck acknowledges the STA‘s reception status of the block of group addressed frames requested by the BlockAckReq frame.

 Insert figure on page 76 after Figure 9-aa1